Ragura/dinkcreference/docs/guide/combat.md

 &hits += 1;
 ```

-2. Now the defense of the sprite that got hit is figured in:
+Step 2.
+Now the defense of the sprite that got hit is figured in:

 ```c
 &hits -= sp_defense( <sprite-getting-hit>, -1 );